Jack Mitchell (photographer)

 Jack Mitchell (September 13, 1925 – November 7, 2013) was an American photographer.
 He photographed American artists, dancers, film and theatre performers, musicians and writers.
 His portraiture, lighting skill, and ability to capture dancers in what he termed "moving stills" made him one of the most important dance photographers of the 20th century.

 He photographed the Alvin Ailey American Dance Theater for three decades, producing a body of work that includes over ten thousand images.
-He was the official photographer of the American Ballet Theater for a decade and also photographed dancers for other top ballet companies in the US and Canada.
+He was the official photographer of the American Ballet Theatre for a decade and also photographed dancers for other top ballet companies in the US and Canada.

 His work appeared in major newspapers and on the cover of major magazines, including over 160 covers of Dance Magazine.
 Arts Magazine called him the first photographer to treat creative individuals as characters outside of their works.
 Smithsonian called him the benchmark by which other dance photographers assessed their own work.